Skip to content

 More Days in Vadodara?

-Jewish were hired as soldiers by Maharaja Sayajirao Gaekwad III since 1850.
+Jews were hired as soldiers by Maharaja Sayajirao Gaekwad III since 1850.
 A historical graveyard is known as Yehudi Kabristan in Nizampura.
-The cemetery, unfortunately, its historical value has been neglected.
+The cemetery, unfortunately, has had its historical value neglected.

 Day 3 Day Trip to Champaner